 - 1 ounce pecan nuts (about a handful)

-- fresh crusty bread or rice
+- toasted bread with olive oil and salt, or rice

-- Preheat the oven to 355F / 180C.
+- Preheat the oven to 390F / 200C.

 - Add the sweet potato, garlic and green beans to a medium baking dish.
 Tuck the chicken between the vegetables.

-- Drizzle the whole dish with a little cooking oil (about a tablespoon), then pour the juice / syrup over the chicken.
+- Drizzle the whole dish with the oil, then pour the juice / syrup over the chicken.